Types of Urinary Incontinence

 - Treatment for prostate cancer.
 Radical prostatectomy, the main surgical treatment for prostate cancer, nearly always causes some degree of incontinence for several months.
 Within a year after the procedure, most men regain continence, although some leakage may still occur.
 Radiation therapy can also cause temporary urinary incontinence, although less commonly than surgery.

 - Treatment for benign prostatic hyperplasia (BPH).
 Transurethral resection of the prostate (TURP) is the standard treatment for severe BPH, also called enlarged prostate.
-Temporary stress incontinence may occur in the month following the TURP procedure.
+Laser vaporization of the prostate is another form of treatment.
+Temporary stress incontinence may occur in the month following these procedures.

 Urinary incontinence after prostate procedures can sometimes be a combination of urge and stress.